Credit Card Traps to Avoid

 Don’t be fooled by this phrasing.
 It’s similar to a sale at a department store saying everything is on sale “as high as 80% off!”
 In reality, maybe only a few things are 80% off – and the rest is closer to 10% or 20%.

 The same applies for the annual percentage rate (APR).
-You’ll want to get a credit card with 15% APR or lower.
+Look for a credit card with 15% APR or lower.

 You’ve found a good APR – maybe even the best you can get.
-Before you hastily sign away on this new card, look to the monthly and annual fees.
-Unlike APR, which only applies when you use a credit card and don’t pay it off, annual and monthly fees will keep occurring until you cancel the account.
-If you get a poor rate in this category, you can be plagued with it for the long-term.
-You don’t want a monthly hassle off a rash decision!
+Before you hastily sign up for this new card, look at the monthly and annual fees.
+Unlike APR, which only applies to unpaid balances, you may also be charged an annual or monthly fee that occurs until you cancel the account.
+Whenever you apply for a credit card, make sure you understand the total cost involved

 Sign On Bonuses

-Occasionally, you’ll find a credit card that has a sign-on bonus, usually in the form of their rewards points.
-Keep in mind the fine print on these bonuses, if they’re transferrable, what they can be used for, and it they ever go away.
+Occasionally, you’ll find a credit card that has a sign-on bonus, usually in the form of rewards points or cash.
+Keep in mind the fine print on these bonuses, including whether the points are transferable, what the points can be used for, and if they ever go away.

 Take your time when signing up for a credit card!
 Balance the risks and rewards of the different cards to best fit your spending needs.
-The biggest danger of credit cards is the fact that closing an account can have an effect on you credit score, so once you fall for a bad card, it may be just as terrible to leave it as it is to stick with it.
+Closing a credit card account can negatively impact your credit score, so it’s better to only open up quality accounts that work for you.